JehleYu/IG/README.md

-# Handwritten Digit Recognition.py include Handwritten Digit Recognition and some Machine Learning methods.
+Handwritten Digit Recognition.py include Handwritten Digit Recognition and some Machine Learning methods.
+EZshare is a project about File transfer, download and uploaded.